kubernetes/kubernetes/docs/devel/releasing.md

 cd kubernetes
 ```

-or `git checkout upstream/master` from an existing repo.
+or `git fetch upstream && git checkout upstream/master` from an existing repo.

 Decide what version you're cutting and export it: